hardik0980/AI-Ml-with-Elevate_Labs/README.md

 3. Fit a Linear Regression model using sklearn.linear_model.
 4. Evaluate model using MAE, MSE, R².
 5. Plot regression line and interpret coefficients.

+**Task- 4 :Breast Cancer Prediction using Machine Learning**

+This project focuses on building a machine learning model to classify breast cancer as malignant or benign using the Breast Cancer Wisconsin (Diagnostic) Dataset.

+Key Steps:
+Data Loading & Cleaning: Loaded dataset and handled missing/null values.

+Exploratory Data Analysis (EDA): Performed basic analysis to understand data distribution.

+Feature Selection: Chose important features for better model performance.

+Model Building: Trained machine learning models such as Logistic Regression.

+Model Evaluation: Achieved a 95% accuracy, using confusion matrix, ROC-Curve and classification report for validation.